 AFRICAN VISION MALAWI – CELEBRATING 10 YEARS – designed by GABRIELLE EVAN

 Sadly to say, Malawi has been facing very hard times and is listed as one of the 20 poorest countries.
-HIV/AIDS, Malaria, poor soil fertility for crops are just few of the issues the country faces.
-However the recent crippling floods have been devastating.
+HIV/AIDS, Malaria, poor soil fertility for crops are just a few of the issues the country faces.
+However, the recent crippling floods have been devastating.